deanwampler/spark-scala-tutorial/README.markdown

 }
 ```

 Register the RDD as a temporary "table", so we can write SQL queries against it.
 As the name implies, this "table" only exists for the life of the process.
-Then we write queries and dump the results!
+Then we write queries and save the results back to the file system.

 ```
 verses.registerTempTable("kjv_bible")